Echecrates of Thessaly

 Echecrates (Ἐχεκράτης) was a Thessalian military officer of Ptolemy Philopator in the Fourth Syrian War with Antiochus the Great in 219 BC.
 Echecrates was employed in the levying of troops and their arrangement into separate companies.
 He was entrusted with the command of the Greek forces in Ptolemy's pay, and of all the mercenary cavalry.
 According to Polybius, he did good service in the war, especially at the Battle of Raphia in 217 BC.

-He is also known for kidnapping a young maiden serving as the oracle at Delphi, causing oracles serving thereafter to be older women who instead dressed youthfully.
+He is also known for kidnapping and raping a young maiden serving as the oracle at Delphi, causing oracles serving thereafter to be older women who instead dressed youthfully.